coolAlias/rhythm_gen/README.md

 The application can run in any modern browser, no internet or local server required.

-1. Download the /rhythm_gen/index.html file to somewhere on your computer.
+1. Download the `rhythm_gen.html` file to somewhere on your computer.

-2. Optionally rename it so you know what it is.

-3. Double-click it and your preferred browser should open it automatically.
+2. Double-click it and your preferred browser should open it automatically.
 If not, right-click the file and select the "Open with" option in the context menu, then choose your preferred browser.

-4. You should now see the application running in your browser, just like any other web page, no interent required!
+3. You should now see the application running in your browser, just like any other web page, no interent required!

-5. Enjoy your rhythm practice!
+4. Enjoy your rhythm practice!

 ## How to Use